saurabh111121/dsa/README.md

 Each problem directory contains:
 - The solution code in Solution.java
-- A detailed README.md with problem description, difficulty, tags, official solution (where available), and similar questions
+- A comprehensive README.md with:
+  - Problem description
+  - Difficulty and category
+  - Topic tags
+  - Problem statistics
+  - Hints and example test cases
+  - Code templates
+  - Official solution (where available)
+  - Similar questions

 ## Resources